tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Theorem 4: I don't understand the e[y <- e' d'] part.
 You are treating e' as a function but it has type tau'.

 p.
 1: How dynamic are type providers, in practice?
 The paper's formalism generates the classes in two phases, implying a compile-time/run-time split, but in practice it seems that it could be messier; I would have liked a more direct treatment of type providers and/or more explanation of their limitations/assumptions.

 −
-p.
-2: "what code should be executed at run-time in place of item.Name and other operations" -- I don't get this. item.Name is a field, so no code should be executed.
-Later (Fig. 9), it seems that code that is generated is to initialize this field (i.e., it's part of the constructor).
+> p.
+2: "what code should be executed at run-time in place

-−
+> of item.Name and other operations" -- I don't get this.

+Changed (this was very cumbersome)

-p.
-3: I found it odd that 2.3 is a "summary" but then it introduces another example, and forward references a feature not actually mentioned in section 2.
+> p.
+3: I found it odd that 2.3 is a "summary" but then it introduces another example,
+> and forward references a feature not actually mentioned in section 2.

+Renamed section.

 −
 p.
 4: You don't specifically reference figure 2 when you first start talking about it, i.e., at the start of section 3.3.